 Our nutrient-rich Clear Skin Elixir is designed to be worn overnight, thoroughly infusing your skin with the healing properties of coral and French pink clay.
 Smoothing and balancing can help reduce hormonal breakouts and even out your complexion!

 You’ve probably heard that diet plays a role in the development of acne.
 No big surprises there.
 But you may not realize how your diet plays that role.

 One of the major ways that food influences your breakouts is actually through your body’s insulin response.
 Insulin is a hormone that regulates your blood sugar levels.
-Eating refined sugars and simple carbohydrates like white bread and pasta cause your insulin to spike sharply.
+Eating refined sugars and simple carbohydrates like white bread and pasta causes your insulin to spike sharply.

 High insulin levels then cause increased, acne-triggering levels of sebum and skin cell growth.